aaren-aras/oncer/README.md

  - Inside the `api` folder, create a new folder called `data`
  - Place the downloaded `BraTS2021_Training_Data` folder inside it, such that the final path is: `api/data/BraTS2021_Training_Data`

-These steps ensure that the `preprocessing.py` and `model.py` scripts in `api/services/scripts` can automatically locate the dataset without additional configuration.
+These steps ensure that the `preprocessing.py` and `model.py` scripts in `api/services/scripts` can auto-locate the dataset without additional configuration.

 ## Setup
 ```bash